mgbvox/bao_ai/README.md

 # bao_ai
-This repo contains all code for classes with Bao and son!
+This repo contains all code for classes with Andrew!